nehaljwani/team.exiv2.org/book/IMaEA.md

 }
 ```

-Although the JP2 file is big endian, the embedded Exif metadata may be be little-endian encoded.
+Although the JP2 file is big endian, the embedded Exif metadata may be little-endian encoded.
 That's the case with test file Reagan.jp2.

 ```bash
 .../book/build $ ./tvisitor -pR ../test/data/Reagan.jp2